DHTMLX/docs-suite/docs/index.md

 ## Release History

-The list of all DHTMLX Suite versions including maintenance, minor, and major releases is available in the [“What’s new”](/whatsnew/) section of the documentation.
+The list of all DHTMLX Suite versions including maintenance, minor, and major releases is available in the ["What’s new"](/whatsnew/) section of the documentation.
 If you are using an older version of DHTMLX Suite than the current one, the [migration guide](/migration/) will instruct you on the changes in the code.